RiyaGaur/10-Days-of-Statistics/Day : 0/README.md

-# Mean, Median, and Mode
+# 1.Mean, Median, and Mode
 <h2>Objective</h2>
 In this challenge, we practice calculating the mean, median, and mode.